 Additionally, Approval Gates can be integrated into the deployment process so that builds cannot move forward without appropriate human approval.
 This reduces the risk of builds being released early or without authorization.

 Deployment Break with No "Plan B"

 Everyone's worst fear!
-A build that was supposed to succeed unexpectedly fails during the deployment.
+A build was supposed to succeed but unexpectedly fails during the deployment.
 With the belief that this build was all set and ready-to-go, there was no plan B of what to do in this scenario.
 Developers are left scrambling to make a fix.

 Automating the deployment process using DevOps tools can help ensure that you always have a Plan B. No matter what happens during the deployment, developers will be able to quickly and easily roll back to a previously successful release of the build.
 This allows developers to fix any problems that occurred during deployment under less-pressure knowing that all software is still working from the previous successful release.

 Compliance and security are important parts of any organization.
 However, as discussed in our last blog post, these issues are often not a top priority until it's too late.
 In manual deployments, when there is a lot of work to be done, it is easy to check for security and compliance issues or have the security team be part of the process.

 Failure to take compliance and security issues seriously can result in a lot of problems for a company.
 From legal fines, to unhappy customers or users, to data breaches or leaks, security and compliance issues are too important to push to last minute.